jeroen1243/phishing-report-script/README.md

 $ source venv/bin/activate
 $ pip install -r requirements.txt
 ```
+Also install the firefox gecko driver if you want the Cloudflare webform report to work.
+You can download it from https://github.com/mozilla/geckodriver/releases

 ## Configuration
 The credentials and other setting are stored in a .env file.
 You can rename the .env.example file to .env and fill in the credentials.